-Asset Holdings Gateway Signs: 6 Suburb Signs: 78
+Asset Holdings Signs: 5,108 Guideposts: 5,397

-Desired Level of Service Statement Signs are clear, functioning and present.
+Desired Level of Service Statement Guideposts and signs are clear, functioning and present.

-Available Data • • Fair Value asset database.
-Fair Value calculations.
+Available Data •

-Last Condition Survey A A condition inspection was undertaken in 2019.
+Last Condition Survey A condition inspection was undertaken in July 2001, with additional spot audits and desktop updates.

-General Assessment Condition Rating
+General Assessment Co ondition Rating % Assets (\$ Weighted) \$CRC

-of Condition 1 Near Perfect 7 \$66,430
+of Condition 1 Near Perfect 31.6 \$344,809

-2 Good 4 \$12,510
+2 Good 39.6 \$431,496

-3 Satisfactory 46 \$170,660
+3 Satisfactory 25.6 \$279,432

-4 Very Poor 39 \$137,610
+4 Very Poor 1.5 \$15,912

-5 Unserviceable 4 \$12,510
+5 Unserviceable 1.7 \$18,180

-Total 100.0 \$399,720
+Total 100.00 \$1,089,829

-Main Findings • Anecdotal evidence indicates that maintenance has kept up to demand.
-When maintenance is undertaken on these assets it often ends up being replacement and the data collected throughout this process is limited.
+Main Findings Anecdotal evidence indicates that maintenance has kept up to demand.
+When maintenance is undertaken on these assets it often ends up being replacement and the data collect throughout this process is limited.

-Future Actions • Continue to maintenance the existing assets.
-Works are undertaken within the allowable budget, noting that while there is a back log of works, the allowable budget has maintained a stable backlog.
+Future Actions Continue to maintenance the existing assets.
+With the upcoming digital road survey, investigate obtaining inventory and/or condition data on signs and guideposts Works are undertaken within the allowable budget, noting that while there is a back log of works, the allowable budget has maintained a stable backlog.